alchatti/ws-git-beyond-basics/slides.md

 <br/>

-1. Create an empty repo on github.
+1. Create an empty repo on GitHub.
-1. Create an empty repo on gitlab.
+1. Create an empty repo on GitLab.
 1. On local repo add the remotes.

 <br/>